Last Updated on

 RSV leads to a condition where a baby’s lungs get infected, making breathing difficult for the baby.
 Besides, it’s highly contagious, making it quite difficult to prevent young kids from getting infected.
 If the infected child or adult approaches and kisses your baby, the virus will pass on to the baby.
 In babies, the air tubes for breathing are of a tiny size and very thin, so inflammation caused by infection can prove dangerous; more so in the case of premature babies who already have a much weaker immune system than their peers born at term.

 Many kids and adults face allergies resulting from some or the other food.
-Although you may let your visitors know about the specific food allergy your baby might be having, they may not completely understand the importance of keeping the baby safe from such food.
-Even when it comes to makeup products, people may be unaware of gluten present in their lipstick.
-Gluten can lead to an autoimmune response in the body, putting the child at high risk of cancer and other such autoimmune disorders.
+People may be unaware of gluten present in their lipstick, which may be harmful for a child who is having celiac disease.
 It is best to discourage people from kissing on or near the baby’s lips because you can never be sure of what food the person might have consumed, pieces of which could still be lingering in their mouth.

 4. Heightened Risk of Cancer Due to Exposure to Toxic Chemicals